At under one hour's drive from the city centre, the Lerderderg River is a rare oasis of native bushland and near-pristine stream on the western

-Here is one quick personal account of swimming in the Lerderderg River that illustrates how it has long been a popular place for a swim:
+Here are some personal accounts of swimming in the Lerderderg River that illustrates how it has long been a popular place for a swim:

 "I was a very small child 70 years ago when I was at this place to paddle.
 The cows would come through to the water also.

 I spent my childhood there."

 If you would like to leave a comment about this swimming hole, please fill in the comment box below.
 I'm particularly interested in your

 experiences after visiting, and any changes in swimming conditions.
 All fields are required if you would like your comments published on this website.

 If you enjoyed reading this content for free, and found it entertaining or useful, a small contribution to help me maintain and improve

 this website would be much appreciated.
 Here is where you can make a contribution to Swimming Hole Heaven

 which can be as inexpensive as a cup of coffee.
 If you are not ready to make a financial contribution, spreading the word

 about this website on social media can also help to maintain it.